Northern Lights enters into cross-border transport and storage agreement with Ørsted

 About Northern Lights

 Northern Lights is developing the world’s first open source and flexible infrastructure to transport CO2 from industrial emitters in Europe.
 The CO2 will be transported by ship to the receiving terminal at Øygarden, west of Bergen in Norway, then transported from the terminal by pipeline for permanent storage in a geological reservoir 2,600 meters under the seabed.
-Operations are scheduled to start in 2024.
+Northern Lights is on schedule to be ready to receive CO2 in 2024.
 The facilities are now near completion and will enable Northern Lights to offer a safe and reliable shipping and storage service to industrial emitters from across Europe.
 With increased interest from industrial sectors in Europe, additional shipping and storage capacity will be developed as demand grows.
 Northern Lights JV DA is a registered, incorporated General Partnership with Shared Liability (DA) owned equally by Equinor, Shell and TotalEnergies.

 For media inquiries, please contact: